imandesantosh/Projectontop/README.md

 1. On contracts page, add common border to the input group, so that it looks even good.
 2. Increase width of input box so that all 3 elements occupy full width that row.
 3. Change the position of chatbot icon to move more bottom, so that it looks better.
-4. increase the width of filter button same as create button, so that it looks even.
+4. Increase the width of filter button same as create button on mobile screen, so that it looks even.
-5. make width of filter bar to 100% on mobile devices, so that looks evenly aligned with other sections.
+5. Make width of filter bar to 100% on mobile devices, so that looks evenly aligned with other sections.
-6. adjust the position of chatbot icon to move more right on mobile screen.
+6. Adjust the position of chatbot icon to move more right on mobile screen.
-7. Align icons and text centered by making some changes to css, svg icons.
+7. Align icons and text vertically centered in navbar by making some changes to css, svg icons.
+8. Align center and make visible 'clear filters' button on large devices.